 I’ve been eyeing Red Mountain for a couple of years now – seeing from Snoqualmie, Guye, and Kendall last year, and it’s a Home Court 100 to boot.
 Took the Commonwealth trail from the PCT trailhead near Alpental.
 I love this trail as its a gentle incline to the river and beautiful scenery.
 It’s amazing to see the large flat area in between all the peaks.
 We had the trail all to ourselves most of the day until we neared the 5000-foot mark, where the cutoff to Red Mountain begins.
 Unfortunately, it was a hot one, and the sun exposure up the footpath made for a long, hot, slow day.

-The trail gets interesting about 1/3rd the way up, some good scrambly horizontal traverses across roots, and cracks in the rocks.
-After reaching a ridge/point, the path goes upwards, Class 2 with lots of loose rock.
+The trail gets interesting about 1/3rd the way up, with some good scrambly horizontal traverses across roots and cracks in the rocks.
+After reaching a ridge/point, the path goes upwards, Class 2, with lots of loose rock.
 It’s easy to lose the trail upwards, and it was also interesting to see a few groves of very large trees growing into the steep rock – fortunately, they provided a needed respite of shade from the sun.